 Review of Technical Standards is essential for all applicants and continuing students in the Stony Brook University, School of Nursing.
 Students are encouraged to ask questions about or clarify the Technical Standards for admission and retention and make a determination as to whether you can meet the requirements with or without reasonable accommodation.
-Any information and inquiries about disabilities are handled in a confidential manner, to the extent possible within the accommodation process, and should be directed to Student Accessibility Support Services (sasc@stonybrook.edu).
+Any information and inquiries about disabilities are handled in a confidential manner, to the extent possible within the accommodation process, and should be directed to Student Accessibility Support Services. sasc@stonybrook.edu

-Observation
+1. Observation

 The applicant/nursing student must be able to participate actively in all classroom, clinical and laboratory exercises.
-The applicant/nursing student to her or him.
+The applicant/nursing student must be able to assess and comprehend the condition of all patients assigned to her or him.
 Such observation and information acquisition usually requires the functional use of visual, auditory, olfactory and somatic senses.

-Communication
+2. Communication

-The applicant/nursing student must be able to understand verbal communications, communicate effectively and sensitively with patients in

-2 order to elicit information, describe changes in mood, activity and posture, assess non-verbal communications, and be able to effectively and efficiently transmit information to patients, families, fellow students, faculty, staff and all members of the health care team.
+The applicant/nursing student must be able to understand verbal communications, communicate effectively and sensitively with patients in order to elicit information, describe changes in mood, activity and posture, assess non-verbal communications, and be able to effectively and efficiently transmit information to patients, families, fellow students, faculty, staff and all members of the health care team.
 Skills include verbal, written, and nonverbal abilities consistent with effective communication.